g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

     </li>
     <!--  -->
     <li class="footnote" id="fn:13">
-        Bowie pulled off a less-corporate, high-culture version of the TS trick 50 years ago and I love him for it - because his songs are, <i>at the very least</i>, interesting and aimed at more than pleasing me.
+        Bowie pulled off a less-corporate, more-high-culture version of the TS trick 50 years ago and I love him for it - because his songs are, <i>at the very least</i>, interesting and aimed at more than pleasing me.
     </li>
     <!--  -->
     <li class="footnote" id="fn:14">